DAY 40: TEHACHAPI/HIGHWAY 58 (566.4) TO GOLDEN OAKS SPRING (583.3)

 Slept until 10am after a late night.
 Packed up and went to Burger King for “breakfast".
 Intended to catch the 5pm bus back to trail, Chad texted from Kennedy Meadows that Kristen had left two packages at the Lake Isabella motel so we went and picked them up for her.
 At the motel, a trail angel offered to give us a ride to Walker Pass so we changed plans and went back to trail at noon.
 Hung out under the tarp there for a few hours waiting out heat.
 Really windy.
 Of Mice and Men was in the hiker box so I read that while waiting.

 Finally left around 4, low motivation as always when leaving town late in the day.
 Went straight uphill into Owens Peak wilderness.
-So much wind but that helped with the heat.
+So much wind but that helped counter the heat.
 Climbed to 7000 ft and the views were great, especially around sunset.

 We had all three planned to meet at a spring, but Joe has no regard for sticking to the plan, he wasn’t there when Sara and I arrived.
 The camping wasn’t great so we went another mile and found a spot that was very flat but exposed to wind, had to pile rocks on all our gear to keep it from blowing away.